 - 1. Squirt Thetford Bathroom Cleaner into the toilet bowl. - 2.
-Flush the toilet bowl with water and wipe down the rest of the toilet with a damp cloth. - 3.
-To clean the seat and lid, remove by lifting the seat and lid assembly and pulling the round pins (inside the assembly) outwards from the pin holes.
-After cleaning, replace the seat and lid by positioning the round pins in front of the pin holes and push the lid and seat downwards. - To keep your flush water fresh and to prevent deposits forming in your toilet bowl, add a correct dosage of Aqua Rinse in your flush-water tank.
+Flush the toilet bowl with water and wipe down the rest of the toilet with a damp cloth. - To clean the seat and lid, remove by lifting the seat and lid assembly and pulling the round pins (inside the assembly) outwards from the pin holes.
+After cleaning, replace the seat and lid by positioning the round pins in front of the pin holes and push the lid and seat downwards. - To keep your flush water fresh and to prevent deposits forming in your toilet bowl, add a correct dosage of Aqua Rinse in your flush-water tank. - 5.
+Dry with a soft dry cloth after cleaning.